Jerilderie: History

-Prior to European settlement, the Jerilderie region was inhabited by the Jeithi Aborigines, and the name 'Jerilderie' is thought to derive from their word for 'reedy place'.
+Prior to European settlement, the Jerilderie region was inhabited by the Jeithi Aboriginal people, and the name "Jerilderie" is thought to derive from their word for "reedy place".

 The Jerilderie district originated with the gazettal of the final licences to landholders in the 1870s.
-Before this time annual licences were issued.
-The pioneers of that time established cattle stations and it was not until the 1860s that sheep were found better suited to the area.
+Before then, annual licences were issued.
+The early European settlers established cattle stations and it was not until the 1860s that sheep were found to be better suited to the area.

-The birth of the town of Jerilderie itself is traced to the establishment of a house and store by John Carractacus Powell in 1854.
-He was apparently encouraged and assisted by the Kennedy Family to establish his home and business in what is known today as Powell Street, Jerilderie.
-The Kennedy family were the pioneers who first took up the property known as Mary's Creek Run, the station which surrounded the site of the town of Jerilderie.
+The birth of the town of Jerilderie itself is traced to the establishment of a house and store by John Caractacus Powell in 1854.
+He was apparently encouraged and assisted by the Kennedy family to establish his home and business in what is known today as Powell Street, Jerilderie.
+The Kennedy family first took up the property known as Mary's Creek Run, the station which surrounded the site of the town of Jerilderie.
 After John Powell first built, in 1859 William Davidson arrived in Jerilderie and he chose the site of the official village to settle on, being the "Cape" region.
 He had evidently noted the survey of 1852.
 William Davidson then constructed a brick kiln, the bricks from which he erected a house, hotel and blacksmith shop.

 Thus Jerilderie had two establishments, about three kilometres apart, and the business rivalry was keen in each endeavour to capture trade from the travelling public.

 Whilst the rivalry continued between Powell and Davidson, a Mr Cadell settled at a site opposite the existing Police Station and erected a store to compete with Powell and Davidson.

-The Post Office opened on 1 October 1862 but was spelt Jereelderie until 1890.
+The post office opened on 1 October 1862, although it was spelt Jereelderie until 1890.